department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

   - heading: What to Do When a Family Member Dies
     links:
     - url: /burials-and-memorials/burial-planning/
-      title: Planning a Burial for a Family Member
+      title: Plan a Burial for a Family Member
       description: Find out the steps you'll need to take to arrange for a family member's burial.
     - url: TBD
-      title: Honoring a Deceased Veteran
+      title: Honor a Deceased Veteran
       description: Find out how to honor the military service of a deceased Veteran with memorial items such as a headstone, medallion, flag, or Presidential Memorial Certificate.
     - url: /burials-and-memorials/survivor-and-dependent-benefits
-      title: Applying for Survivor and Dependent Benefits
+      title: Learn about Survivor Benefits
       description: Find out if you can get help paying for funeral costs or other tax-free monetary benefits.
   - heading: More Helpful Information
     links: